gomodule/oauth1/examples/twitteroob/README.markdown

-This example shows how to use the oauth package with Twitter from a web application.
+This example shows how to use the oauth package with Twitter from a command line application.

 The examples require a configuration file containing a consumer key and secret: